quchen/articles/design_patterns.md

 All these things are restrictions imposed on the train that allow it to make certain practical and very strong assumptions about its environment, but the price it pays for that is that it cannot usually freely choose where to go except in some rare scenarios.

-So what are the tracks in programming?
+So what are the tracks in programming, and how can we make the best use of them?

 -------------------------------------------------------------------------------